LinguaPhylo/linguaPhylo.github.io/tutorials/discrete-phylogeography.md

                     df_link='https://raw.githubusercontent.com/LinguaPhylo/linguaPhylo/master/tutorials/data/H5N1.nex' %}

-This alignment is a subset of original dataset [Wallace et al., 2007](https://doi.org/10.1073/pnas.0700435104), and it consists of 43 influenza A H5N1 hemagglutinin and neuraminidase gene sequences isolated from a variety of hosts 1996 - 2005 across sample locations.
+This alignment is a subset of original dataset [Wallace et al., 2007](https://doi.org/10.1073/pnas.0700435104), and it consists of 43 influenza A H5N1 hemagglutinin and neuraminidase gene sequences.
+These sequences were isolated from a diverse range of hosts over the period from 1996 to 2005 across various sampling locations.

 ## Loading the script "h5n1" to LPhy Studio